 NCP & Mare

-NCP & Mare is located in the heart of the Adriatic, in Mandalina Marina in Šibenik, Croatia, an easy sail from a wealth of picturesque islands and historic harbors.
-It’s also a certified RYA training center.
-The company is currently accepting charter reservations for its entire fleet, which includes a wide range of Dufours, Beneteaus, Hanses and Grand Soleils, depending on your sailing style.
+NCP & Mare is located in the heart of the Adriatic, in Mandalina Marina in Šibenik, Croatia, an easy sail from a wealth of picturesque islands like Hvar and Vis, and historic harbors.
+The location is also conveniently located between two international airports, Split and Zadar, and right next to Kornati and Krka Waterfalls National Parks.
+Additionally, it’s a certified RYA training center.
+The company is currently accepting charter reservations for its entire fleet, which includes over 50 different models including Dufours, Beneteaus, Hanses, Lagoons and Grand Soleils, depending on your sailing style.

 Although travel from the United States to much of Europe is currently restricted, Croatia remains open to U.S. sailors, and according to NCP & Mare manager Paško Klisović, there’s no better time to explore his part of the world.
 “Sailing holidays are considered the safest holidays in these unusual times and choosing a charter company with 25-years of experience focused on safety can make your holidays even better,” Klisović says.